 - Mix well until all ingredients are well combined.

-- Leave to rest for 5-10 minutes before serving to let the flavors meld
+- Leave to rest for 10-30 minutes in the fridge before serving to let the flavors blend.

 You could substitute greek yogurt with an alternative one like coconut milk yogurt for a dairy free / vegan version.